HELP ROHINGYA CHILDREN

 Most have walked for days, bringing with them harrowing stories of violence.
 Children are arriving in overcrowded makeshift camps.
 They are sick, exhausted and in desperate need of food, water and medicine.
 Many are also clearly traumatised by their experiences.

 How will my donation help children?

-In Bangladesh, Unicef is providing life-saving food for malnourished children, as well as vaccinating children against deadly diseases.
-Unicef is supplying more than 400,000 people with safe drinking water and has set up 2,167 learning centres and more than 70 child-friendly spaces providing distressed and traumatised children with a safe place to eat, rest, play and receive care.
+In Bangladesh, UNICEF is providing life-saving food for malnourished children, as well as vaccinating children against deadly diseases.
+UNICEF is supplying families in the camps with safe drinking water and hygiene supplies, and has set up 2,167 learning centres and more than 70 child-friendly spaces providing distressed and traumatised children with a safe place to eat, rest, play and receive care.

-Unicef is working day and night to meet the needs of over 600,000 Rohingya children at risk in both Bangladesh and Myanmar.
+UNICEF is working day and night to meet the needs of over 680,000 children in Cox’s Bazar.

 However, resources are running dangerously low and we urgently need your support.

-If you’re in the UK and would prefer to make a donation to this appeal by phone, you can call our dedicated donation line: 0300 330 5699.
+If you’re in the UK and would prefer to make a donation by phone, you can call our dedicated donation line: 0300 330 5699.
 For other ways you can donate please refer to our Donation FAQs.

 For the first 12 months, monthly donations made to this appeal will go towards funding UNICEF’s work to support children affected by the Rohingya crisis.
 After that donations will go to our Children’s Emergency Fund, to save and protect children in emergencies around the world.
-In the unlikely event that the funds raised exceed Unicef’s funding requirements for this appeal, your one off or monthly gift will also go to the Children’s Emergency Fund.
+In the unlikely event that the funds raised exceed UNICEF’s funding requirements for this appeal, your one off or monthly gift will also go to our Children’s Emergency Fund.